I am a Zivver admin

 Mapping attributes with Active Directory

-When you create Zivver accounts based on data from Microsoft Active Directory, you need to configure HelloID in such a way that it provides the same information (i.e. username and ZivverAccountKey) when creating accounts and when logging an account in.
-If this is not done correctly, HelloID cannot decrypt the user mailbox and the user will be asked to fill in a password.
+If your Zivver accounts are created based on data from Microsoft Active Directory, HelloID must provide the same information (i.e., username and ZivverAccountKey) when creating and logging in to accounts.
+If this configuration is incorrect, HelloID cannot decrypt user mailboxes, and users will be prompted to enter a password.

-- Make sure you have configured an Active Directory configuration for your HelloID organization.
+- Verify that an Active Directory configuration is set up for your HelloID organization.

-Create or manage an Active Directory configuration - Make sure Active Directory’s “objectGUID” is mapped to a HelloID attribute.
+Create or manage an Active Directory configuration - Ensure that the “objectGUID” attribute from Active Directory is mapped to a HelloID attribute.

-Edit a mapping set - Enter this information in the Mapping for SAML User panel Screenshots:
+Edit a mapping set - Enter this information in the Mapping for SAML User panel (reference screenshots):

 User | HelloID Claim Set |